h2oai/h2o-3/README.md

 Building H2O Dev
 --------------------------------

 Getting started with H2O development requires JDK 1.7, Node.js, and Gradle.
-We use the Gradle wrapper ( gradlew ) to ensure an up-to-date local version of Gradle and other dependencies are installed in your development directory.
+We use the Gradle wrapper (called `gradlew`) to ensure an up-to-date local version of Gradle and other dependencies are installed in your development directory.

 ### Setup on Windows